FirebirdSQL/fbtest/sphinx/usage-guide.rst

                            Directory to use for test databases
-     --archive             Save last run results to archive --rerun               Run only tests that don't PASSed in last run -v, --verbose         Be more verbose
+     --archive             Save last run results to archive --rerun               Run only tests that don't PASSed in last run --untested            Run only tests that were UNTESTED in last run -v, --verbose         Be more verbose
      --verbosity {0,1,2}   Set verbosity; --verbosity=2 is the same as -v -q, --quiet           Be less verbose